zopencommunity/meta/docs/Guides/VimOnZOS.md

 vim ~/.profile # edit an existing file
 ```

 VIM on z/OS currently understands the `IBM-1047` and `ISO8959-1` file tags.
 If you are editing a file that is untagged or editing a new file, VIM will save it as ISO8959-1 (ASCII).
+You can use change this behaviour by setting the `_ENCODE_FILE_NEW` environment variable.
+For example, to tag new files as IBM-1047, set `export _ENCODE_FILE_NEW=IBM=1047`

 ## Improving your VIM experience with various tools and plugins